vide-collabo/Vide.docs/content/en/docs/vide.fable/conditions.md

         "...will you go on?"
     }
 else
-    Vide.elseForget
+    elseForget
 ```

 In this case, the `p` element in only inserted in the DOM when the condition is met, and removed otherwise.

 ## else: What to do?

-The `else`-branch used here with `Vide.elsePreserve` cannot be omitted, because Vide needs to know what to do with state that was eventually built up in the `if` branch.
+The `else`-branch used here with `elsePreserve` cannot be omitted, because Vide needs to know what to do with state that was eventually built up in the `if` branch.
 To get a better understanding of what that means, we extend our program by introducing `state in the if-branch`: The user shall be able to check a box wether he/she is ""...willing to go on":

 ## else: Forget